DesignLedDublin/ColourTheory/README.md

 * Contact form and success page
 * Link hover colour change

-### Features Left to Implement
+# Features Left to Implement

 * A quiz page will be added to enable people to find their colour style for their home.
-* As a future enhancement, the contact form will be updated with javascript to send an email to DesignLed with the contact information.
+* As a future enhancement, the contact form will be updated with javascript to send an email to DesignLed when submit is clicked.

-## Technologies
+# Technologies

 * HTML
   - The structure of the Website was developed using HTML as the main language.